leikareipa/vcs/docs/user/README.md

 This feature isn't available when using the OpenGL renderer.

-### Borderless mode
+### Fullscreen mode

-Double-click the window to toggle borderless mode on/off.
+Double-click the window to enable fullscreen mode, or select *Fullscreen* from the [context menu](#context-menu).
+Double-click or press Esc to exit fullscreen mode.

+The aspect ratio of fullscreen mode can be customized via the [control panel](#control-panel).

 ### Resizing